jonasbirkelof/beets-php/README.md

 4. Rename *.gitignore.example* to *.gitignore*.
 5. Run `npm install` to download and install all npm dependencies from package.json.
 6. Run `composer install` to download and install all composer dependencies from composer.json.
+7. Import the file `myapp.sql` to your sql server to create the test database that is used for the included examples.
-7. Run `npm run build` to make an initial compile of Tailwind CSS, SCSS and JS into the *~/public/assets* folder.
+8. Run `npm run build` to make an initial compile of Tailwind CSS, SCSS and JS into the *~/public/assets* folder.
-8. Run `npm run watch` to (compile again and) start Browser-ssync.
+9. Run `npm run watch` to (compile again and) start Browser-ssync.
 A new browser window or tab will open with the local server running on port 3000 (or higher if you have multiple instances of Browser-sync running).

 **Remember to update *tailwind.config.js* and *webpack.mix.js* if you are adding file types or directories outside of *~/resources/*.**